 I lost count of the number of places we visited and delivered product to during the summer of 2010.

 Upsala's General Store.

 Gramma's in Ignace.

 • They sold a lot of Canadian Classic Fishfry in 2010 to fishermen from all around the region.

 KA Tackle and Sports in Dryden.

 Tony's Bait and Tackle, also in Dryden.

-Have you heard about the gold boom in Red Lake?
+• Have you heard about the gold boom around Red Lake?
 Canadian Classic Food products should be selling like crazy around here.
-I wonder why fishermen are called anglers?

 Wabigoon Lake Community Store, near Vermillion Bay.